Home / The "Deglobalization" Portfolio: Why Boring Industrials Are The New Tech ?

 To understand this opportunity, you must look at where the capital is flowing.
 We are witnessing a historic split in the construction data.

-• Commercial Real Estate (Dead Money): Office vacancy rates remain high, and financing has dried up.
+• Commercial Real Estate (Dead Money): Office vacancy rates remain near 20%, and financing has dried up.
+This is a "Value Trap."

-• Manufacturing (Rocket Fuel): Driven by the CHIPS Act ($356B for semis) and the IRA ($102B for green energy), companies are spending over $16 billion per month on new factories.
+• Manufacturing (Rocket Fuel): Driven by the CHIPS Act ($356B for semis) and the Inflation Reduction Act ($102B for green energy), companies are spending over $16 billion per month on new factories.

-• The Tax Kicker (OBBBA): The "One Big Beautiful Bill Act" allows corporations to fully deduct capital spending in year one, creating a massive financial incentive to upgrade equipment now.
+• The Tax Kicker: The accelerated depreciation rules allow corporations to deduct capital spending immediately, creating a massive financial incentive to upgrade equipment now.

 2. The "Four Horsemen" of Reshoring